Root Canals Save Teeth for Better Health

 - tooth sensitivity to hot or cold liquids.

 Every tooth is filled with tissue, or pulp, that extends into the root or roots.
 Unfortunately, the immune system cannot reach the pulp, which makes it easier for microbes to colonize your tooth.
-If the tissue is still living, root canal therapy may be completed in one visit to the offices of Dr. Brian Steele and his associates.
+If the tissue is still living, root canal therapy may be completed in one visit to the Sacramento Dentistry Group.
 If the tissue is already dead or dying, at least two visits will be needed to destroy infecting microbes.

 The Root Canal Procedure